charlesmchen/WeView2/TutorialConcepts.md

 * The __layouts__ (which are a subclass of _WeViewLayout_).

 * A given WeView can have __multiple layouts__.
 It might use one layout to center a "title" UILabel at the top of its bounds and another layout to position a "share" UIButton in the bottom-right corner.
-* Every WeView has one __default layout__.
-It applies to any subviews not associated with a __custom layout__.
-* Subviews are usually associated with a __custom layout__ when they are added to the WeView.
+* Subviews are associated with a __layout__ when they are added to the WeView.
 * Most WeViews will only use a single layout.
-It doesn't matter whether this is a custom or default layout.

 As usual when working with UIKit: